 During the initial consultation, the dentist will first examine the patient’s mouth to understand their oral health better.
 This examination will check for any signs of infection or tooth decay and look at previous dental work that might not be compatible with this process.
 Dentists also check if there is a need for tooth removal before placing the dentures on you.

-Thus, if you need additional surgery for implant placements, healing time for your gum tissue may take between three to six months.
+Thus, if you need additional surgery for implant placement, healing time for your gum tissue may take between three to six months.
 Therefore, you must wait until your mouth has fully recuperated before you get your dentures.

 Initial dental impression